Hariharaan-S/LeetCode-Challenges/README.md

 # LeetCode-Challenges
-Here I will be pushing the solutions for various challenges from LeetCode.
+Here I will be pushing the solutions for various challenges from LeetCode platform